Credit Repair Services: Legal Guide CR-9

 - The purpose of this law is to ensure that prospective buyers of a credit repair organization's ("CSO")1 services are provided with the information necessary to make an informed decision regarding the purchase of such services; and

 - To protect the public from unfair or deceptive advertising and business practices by CSOs.

-Under section 1679a of the federal law, a CSO means any person who uses interstate commerce or the mails to sell, provide, or perform (or represent that he or she can or will sell, provide or perform) any service, in return for the payment of money or other valuable consideration, for the express or implied purpose of:
+Under section 1679a of the federal law, a CSO is any person who uses interstate commerce or the mails to sell, provide, or perform (or represent that he or she can or will sell, provide or perform) any service, in return for the payment of money or other valuable consideration, for the express or implied purpose of:

 - improving any consumer's credit record, credit history, or credit rating; or